davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ### Identifying and naming the patterns
-Before we could build any patterns, we needed to identify and name them: without a common vocabulary we'd be on a hiding to nothing.
+Before we could build any patterns, we needed to identify and name them: until we knew what we were builwithout a common vocabulary, things would fall apart very quickly.
 So to embark on building a brand new look for an online only journal, we took a large slice of irony pie and started by printing off wireframes of all the patterns.

 Having cut out each pattern, we grouped similar ones together on the floor which enabled us to determine which were essentially duplicates, to identify those we could treat as variants of the same underlying pattern, and to confirm which were actually distinct patterns.